progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Now, you can use the head reference you just created instead of the SHA-1 value in your Git commands:-->

-Jetzt kannst du diese "head" Referenz anstelle des SHA-1 Wertes in allen möglichen Git Befehlen verwenden:
+Jetzt kannst du diese „head“ Referenz anstelle des SHA-1 Wertes in allen möglichen Git Befehlen verwenden:

 	$ git log --pretty=oneline  master
 	1a410efbd13591db07496601ebc7a059dd55cfe9 third commit